 The purpose of this policy is to ensure all University of Wisconsin System employees participate in the direct deposit program (ACH) for their payroll payments.

 Associate Vice President and Chief Human Resources Officer

 This policy applies to all University of Wisconsin System employees.

-This paper sets forth systemwide policy related to the methods and timing of payroll payments to University employees.
-In order to assure that all employees (classified, unclassified and student hourly) receive equal treatment, the following UW System policy is established:
+This policy outlines methods and timing of payroll payments to UW System employees.
+To assure that all employees receive equal treatment, the following UW System administrative policy is established.

-In the rare case where a paper payroll check is processed, the University will comply with the directive issued by the State Treasury to all state agencies.
-This directive states that checks should not be distributed to payees earlier than the official payment date for that particular payroll.
+In the rare case where a paper payroll check is processed, such checks must not be distributed to payees earlier than the official payment date for that particular payroll.
 Limited exceptions to this restriction may be granted by the institutional payroll office to individual employees who are involved in some unique circumstances.
-Second shift employees are permitted to receive their checks on the preceding work day, at a time no earlier than completion of their work shift that day.
+Second shift employees are permitted to receive their checks on the preceding work day, at a time no earlier than the completion of their work shift that day.

 Financial institutions that receive paper payroll checks are instructed not to negotiate the checks prior to the date appearing on the check.